MaheshVarma007/Grafana-Dashboard-for-Spring-Boot-Application/readme.md

-Instructions to follow to Setup the Project:
+Instructions to setup the Project:

 1. Open the Project in IntelliJ or any JAVA IDE